-In the myth about Hades and his kidnapped bride (i.e. queen of the Underworld), Persephone, Demeter (Persephone’s mother) typically suffers from severe depression and sadness whenever her daughter Persephone was away her.
+In the myth about Hades and his kidnapped bride (i.e. queen of the Underworld), Persephone, Demeter (Persephone’s mother) typically suffers from severe depression and sadness whenever her daughter Persephone was away.
 As a result, Demeter the goddess of the grain and earth neglected her duties and wandered the world in search of her daughter.
-The Greeks believed that whenever that happens, the world was plunged into famine and hunger, crops and grains grew stopped growing.
+The Greeks believed that whenever that happens, the world got plunged into a severe famine and hunger, crops and grains stopped growing.

 The famine endured until Persephone returned to her mother Demeter.
 It was believed that only Demeter had the knowledge of agriculture.
 Thus, with the exclusion of Demeter, no one else could make the grains grow.

-The first three months that Persephone spends with Hades became the winter period, a time when the grains wilted and nothing grew.
+The first three months that Persephone spends with Hades became the winter period, a time when every plant wilted and nothing grew.
 The other three months she spent in the land of the living with Demeter came to be known as spring – a time when everything grew and blossomed.

 Other Interesting Myths about the Underworld in Greek Mythology